sriherwebmaintenance/sriher-css-files/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.3.1: Added CAPTCHA to password protected pages/posts, fixed multiple WooCommerce issues.
-Various tweaks, fixes and improvements.
+* 5.4.0: Resolved a bug in the firewall and other compatibility issues.
 See changelog for full details.
 A recommended update for all.